madetech/handbook/guides/line-management/annual_reviews.md

 As a line manager, one of your responsibilities is to facilitate the annual reviews of the individuals you line manage.
 The annual review is a retrospective of the previous year, a look ahead at the coming year and typically a [salary review](../compensation/salary_reviews.md).

-The annual review date is based on the date of the last salary increase and not fixed to someones start date.
+The annual review date is based on the date of the last salary increase and not fixed to someone's start date.

 ## What should I do to prepare?